 Technology entrepreneurs are typically driven by a vision.
 They have a big idea, an appetite for hard work, and no time to waste.
 Accordingly, many ambitious startup founders view questions about the legal framework of their enterprise as expensive and time-consuming distractions from the main race.
-But without putting the proper legal protections in place, you’re risking years of energy, effort, and perhaps most importantly, your financial reward.
+But without putting the proper legal requirements addressed and protections in place, you’re risking years of energy, effort, and perhaps most importantly, your financial reward.

 This article provides a high-level overview of some of the basic but important legal documents your startup may need to get off to a running start.

 A shareholders’ agreement is a legally binding contract between shareholders (commonly between the founder/s and early-stage investors) that addresses fundamental governance questions about how major decisions are made, how the business is operated day to day, how future capital will be raised, how disputes will be resolved, and how investors will eventually exit the company.
 For many businesses, it’s one of the most important documents you will ever sign.